 Board of Directors have laid down broad guidelines for ALM & MRM and monitor the same through Risk Management Committee of Board (RMCB) / Asset Liability Management Committee (ALCO).
 RMCB has the primary responsibility of evaluating overall risks faced by the Bank including liquidity risk and interest rate risk.
-RMCB shall provide necessary guidance to ALCO, periodically.
-ALCO shall have the primary and sole responsibility of ALM and managing market, liquidity and interest rate risk.
-ALCO shall take all such decisions as are necessary to implement this policy and take day to day decisions within the overall objectives.
+RMCB provides necessary guidance to ALCO, periodically.
+ALCO is the primary and sole responsibility of ALM and managing market, liquidity and interest rate risk.
+ALCO is taking all such decisions as are necessary to implement this policy and take day to day decisions within the overall objectives.